elastiflow/ElastiFlow-Tools/elasticsearch/README.md

 Requirements:
 ----------------
-One Ubuntu Server Ubuntu 22.04.3 LTS or Ubuntu 23.10
+One Ubuntu Server version 22 or 23

 Instructions:
 ----------------